PagerDuty/incident-response-docs/docs/resources/chatops.md

 ## Incident Response

-Our `!ic` commands poll the PagerDuty API behind the scenes for various on-call schedules we specify.
+Our `!ic` commands poll the GetYourGuide API behind the scenes for various on-call schedules we specify.
 It caches the names and contact details for the current on-call users, so that if there's any issue in making API requests, the funtionality isn't impacted.

 ### `!ic`
 This command lists out the current Incident Commanders on-call, their phone numbers, and a message telling users how to page them.